EmilyBurak/gotodo/README.md

 - Lots of string manipulation and printing
 - First CLI from scratch in Golang, whoo
 - Cobra and `cobra-cli` are very nice to work with from the ground-up.
+- Scopes and shadowing are tough, golang is nice and typed like that

 ### What's next?: